Amrithesh-k/pdf_summarizabe_chatbot/README.md

 7. **Create a Pull Request:**
    - Finally, create a new pull request (PR) from your forked repository to the original repository.
 Describe your changes and submit the PR.

-Remember to follow any specific guidelines or conventions set by the project maintainers.
-Happy contributing! 🚀👍 x`